Josakko/TextToAscii/README.md

 ## Usage

+Ascii made using this program is shown down below

          _                 _    _
         | | ___  ___  __ _| | _| | _____
      _  | |/ _ \/ __|/ _` | |/ / |/ / _ \